Greenland's footballers yearn for the international stage

 "It's the only place on Earth right now who's not member of any football association," Greenland coach Morten Rutkjaer told AFP.

-Nevertheless, football -- and in particular the English Premier League -- is very popular to the some 57,000 inhabitants of the world's largest island which covers an area of two million square kilometres.
+Nevertheless, football -- and in particular the English Premier League -- is very popular for the some 57,000 inhabitants of the world's largest island which covers an area of two million square kilometres.

 In the streets of Greenland's towns and cities, many children play football in the summer, and as soon as the weather permits, the pitches fill up -- with one of the most eye-catching being the one in the northern village of Uummannaq which lies in the shadow of nearby icebergs.